 The lockdown message in March 2020, and again in January 2021 was “work from home if you can.”

-In this post we’ll look at five of those benefits to manufacturing during the COVID pandemic.
-Statistics used are all from research published by Make UK between September and November 2020.
-Make UK is the membership organization representing 20,000 manufacturers and 2.7 million manufacturing employees in the UK.
+In this post, we’ll look at five of those benefits to manufacturing during the COVID pandemic.
+The statistics used are all from research published by Make UK between September and November 2020.
+Make UK is the membership organisation representing 20,000 manufacturers and 2.7 million manufacturing employees in the UK.

 How is digital technology used in manufacturing?